gauss17/niri-taskbar/README.md

 This provides a combined [Waybar][waybar] taskbar + workspace indicator for [Niri][niri].

-Displays ordered list of workspaces, each with a list of its windwows ordered by workspace position (floating windows last).
+Displays ordered list of workspaces, each with a list of its windows ordered by workspace position (floating windows last).
 Current workspace and focused window are highlighted.

-Also implementa a few waybar unrelated niri extensions.
+Also implements a few waybar unrelated niri extensions.
 E.g. option to automatically switch to tiling layer when closing a (floating) window.

 ![Example screenshot](images/screenshot.png)